Odunayo Adekuoroye

 Odunayo Folasade Adekuoroye (born 10 December 1993) is a Nigerian freestyle wrestler.
-She competed in the women's freestyle 53 kg event at the 2014 Commonwealth Games where she won a gold medal and at the 2015 World Wrestling Championships where she won a bronze medal.
+She competed in the women's freestyle 53 kg event at the 2014 Commonwealth Games where she won the gold medal and at the 2015 World Wrestling Championships where she won a bronze medal.
 She won the silver medal at the women's freestyle 55 kilograms 2017 World Wrestling Championships.

 First fight

 Adekuoroye participated in Nigeria's 15th National Sport Festival held in Ogun State, where she won the gold medal in the cadet category.
 In March 2019, Adekuoroye was ranked 4th in the Women's 57 kg wrestling class by United World Wrestling.

 Commonwealth experience

-She participated in Commonwealth Tournament for the first time in 2010, representing Team Nigeria in India.
+She participated in the Commonwealth tournament for the first time in 2010, representing Team Nigeria in India.
 She won the bronze medal in the 48 kg category at the age of 17 years.

-In 2014 she defeated Indian Sehrawat Lalita in the final of the women's freestyle 53 kg category to win her first Commonwealth game gold medal.
+In 2014, she defeated Indian Sehrawat Lalita in the final of the women's freestyle 53 kg category to win her first Commonwealth game gold medal.

-In 2018, Adekuoroye participated in the 2018 Commonwealth Games in Gold Coast, Australia, winning her second Commonwealth gold medal in the Women's Freestyle 57 kg weight class defeating Pooja Dhanda of India in the final.
+In 2018, Adekuoroye participated in the 2018 Commonwealth Games in Gold Coast, Australia, winning her second Commonwealth gold medal in the Women's Freestyle 57 kg weight class, defeating Pooja Dhanda of India in the final.

 Adekuoroye won a third Commonwealth Games gold medal at the 2022 Commonwealth Games, defeating India's Anshu Malik in the final.